airbr/freespot/readme.md

 ## Summary

-FreeSpot is a Ruby on Rails App in development aimed at the issue of finding and sharing knowledge about parking with strong consumption of the Google Maps API.
-Free Spot incorporates responsive design and custom form features about the variety of different potential parking situations aimed at our intended user.
+FreeSpot is a Ruby on Rails App in development aimed at the issue of finding and sharing knowledge about parking with strong consumption and integration of the Google Maps API.

+Free Spot incorporates responsive design using the Foundation Framework and custom form features for the variety of different potential parking situations aimed at our intended user.

-Technically, the App incorporates full CRUD features for parking 'Spot' objects and allows all users to see spots place onto a globally viewable map, and add comments to spots other users have added to this map.
+The App incorporates full CRUD features on parking 'Spot' objects and allows all users to see spots placed onto a globally viewable map.
+Users also have the ability add comments to spots that other users have added to this map.

 ## Development Team